Mainland Regional graduate, Pulitzer Prize winner to do reading at Stockton University

 People are also reading…

 Cohen has written five other books: "Moving Kings," "Book of Numbers," "Witz," "A Heaven of Others" and "Cadenza for the Schneidermann Violin Concerto."
-He has also published several short fictions.
+He also has published several short fiction pieces.

-Cohen's appearance is part of the Stephen Dunn Reading Series, named after the Pulitzer Prize Winning poet and Distinguished Professor Emeritus of Creative Writing, is sponsored by Murphy Writing of Stockton University, The School of General Studies, The Literature Program in the School of Arts & Humanities, and Board of Trustee member and 1980 graduate Madeleine Deininger.
+His appearance is part of the Stephen Dunn Reading Series, named for the late Pulitzer Prize winning poet and creative writing professor who taught at Stockton.

 Contact John Russo: 609-272-7184